 The Risk-free Rate of Return and Systematic Risk

 A risk-free rate of return is the return that an investor will get with any security or investment with near-zero risk over a time period.
 Thus, it is the least an investor will get as a return from his investment.
-An investor will go for a riskier investment only if he gets a return that is higher than the risk-free rate of return.
-Or in other words that is the extra premium or return that attracts him to take extra risk.
+An investor will go for a riskier investment only if he receives a higher return than the risk-free rate of return.
+Or in other words, that is the extra premium or return that attracts him to take extra risk.

 This rate is just theoretical and does not actually exist as an option for an investor because every investment comes with some amount of risk.
 The calculation for this rate is simply done by taking the yield of the Treasury bond and adjusting or subtracting the current inflation rate.

-Systematic risk is the risk of operating in the market and that is the same and applicable to all the participants of the market.
+Systematic risk is the risk of operating in the market, and that is the same and applicable to all the participants of the market.
 Diversification of investments does not eliminate this risk.
-Factors that cause such a risk can be economic and policy changes, interest rates, political disturbances, natural calamities, etc.
+Factors that cause such a risk can be economical and policy changes, interest rates, political disturbances, natural calamities, etc.

 Expected Market Return

 It is the rate of return available in the present scenario for various types of securities under consideration.
 In this exercise, we have the expected rate of return for all the available securities.
 This we compare with the risk-free return.
-And thereafter according to the gap/difference in the returns, the beta calculation, and ranking happens.
-Then finally based on the risk appetite and portfolio composition the securities for investment purpose is identified.
+And after that, according to the gap/difference in the returns, the beta calculation and ranking happen.
+Then finally, based on the risk appetite and portfolio composition, the securities for investment purpose is identified.